Website terminology glossary

 Ecommerce

-A website that allows you to sell financial services online.
+A website that allows you to sell products or services online.

 F